SpiderRam/udemy-rxjs/README.md

 -   similar to switchMap, but it will run until the current observable completes
 -   good for operations such as form submission, or other use cases in which you need a full sequence to complete without interruptions or restarts

+### MergeMap

+-   the switching mechanism is not present, all values as they arrive are available and can be emitted

+### ConcatMap

+-   same as mergeMap except that order will be preserved -- observables will execute fully before the next one begins